kianbroderick/mmath/README.md

 # mmath
 A mental math training TUI application.
+Built with Python using the `textual` library.

 ## Features
 - Many operations, including arithmetic, exponents, fractions, complex numbers, unit conversions, and day of the week questions.